MaxHilsdorf/Walking-Bass-Generator/readme.md

 ## Summary

-This algorithm takes a chord progression as an input, composes a Walking Bass for it and generates a MIDI-File for further use in f.e. a Digital Audio Workstation.
+This algorithm takes a chord progression as an input, composes a Walking Bass for it and generates a MIDI-File for further use, f.e. in a Digital Audio Workstation.
+Possible applications are
+1. (partially) automating Jazz style compositions.
+2. creating learning material for music students.
+3. creating backing tracks for drummers to practice any jazz standard.

 ## Introduction